JosephTham/Airbnb-Clone/README.md

 ## Notes

 I had a difficult time figuring out how to use expo and the installation.
-Also learning about React.

 ## License